michafvdw/NANDAlyze_PLE/README.md

 Project for nursing researchers using NLP and Nanda classifications for PLE at the Hogeschool Rotterdam

 ## About this project
-With NANDAlyze nurses will be able to be better at assigning the right diagnosis to patients.
-The workload for nurses is often very high.
-With an administrative burden there is less time to work one on one with the patient and carefully analyse all the symptoms they are experiencing.
-These symptoms might get overlooked and could lead to a faulty diagnosis.
-NANDAlyze aims to be the first step to solve this problem.
-If you look at both the ERF (electronic patient file) and the conversations between patient and nurse, is there information that is missed?
-The end goal would be for NANDAlyze to be able to clinically reason.
+With NANDAlyze nursing researchers will be able to translate narritives (cases, dialogues etc) into the standardized language of the NANDA-I classifications.
+Nurses tend to use vague or subjective language in patient documentation.
+To be able to compare, analyse and research nursing documentation standardized terminologies are necessary.
+The accuracy and agreement on nursing diagnoses varies among nurses and researchers.
+Nursing classifications are standardized languages which contain also a scientific knowlegde base about nursing.
+Examples are NANDA-I (nursing diagnosis), NOC (Nursing outcomes) and OMAHA system (problems, outcomes and interventions).
+NANDAlyze aims to be the first step in this project.
+The end goal would be for NANDAlyze to define more accurate nursing diagnoses.

 ## Target Audience
 The target audience for this project are nursing researchers.
-They conduct research about nurses and the healthcare field.
-Often this focuses on how to better the healthcare system.
-Many nursing researchers I spoke to are specifically doing research about the NANDA classifications.
-I conducted interviews with three researchers at the IVG lab and described their pains and gains.
+They conduct research about nursing and how to improve care planning.
+Many nursing researchers I spoke to are specifically doing research about the NANDA-I classifications.
+I conducted interviews with three researchers at the HR healthcare data-lab and described their pains and gains.

 ### Pains
 1) It takes too much time to read all of the data